 It is by far one of the best aquariums I’ve been to and had lots of information about the current state of our ecosystems and conservation, which I loved.

-This one is a must on your list if you visit the island!
+This one is a must on your list if you visit Resorts World!

 The girls loved the EPIC lolly store in the outdoor mall area and there is also luxury shopping right under the hotel.

-There is also beach cabanas around the pool and they were never many people there so not too overcrowded.
+There are also beach cabanas around the pool and there were never many people there, so not too overcrowded.

 A good free activity if you’re looking to have a chill day.

-Kids Club: If you are looking for a bit of respite, or wanting to head to the car or Casino for a date night.
+If you are looking for a bit of respite or are wanting to head to the car or Casino for a date night.
 Kids Club is open from 1-9 pm.

 The girls only popped in once for a couple of hours while we got some work done, but when we go back we will 100% use it to take advantage of a date night.